 Root Canal vs. Tooth Extraction

 After a thorough consultation to confirm that root canal therapy is an appropriate treatment for you, our dentist will create a treatment plan to eliminate the infection and save the damaged tooth from extraction.
 During the procedure, the infected or inflamed tissue will be removed from the nerve chamber, which will then be cleansed, disinfected, and sealed.
-After this process is complete, the tooth structure can be strengthened with a porcelain dental crown or tooth-colored filling to improve both the appearance and function of the tooth.
+After this process is complete, the tooth structure can be strengthened with a porcelain dental crown or tooth-colored filling from our cosmetic dentists to improve both the appearance and function of the tooth.

 While individuals may have anxiety surrounding the procedure, patients typically report that root canal therapy involves no more discomfort than any other restorative dentistry treatment.
 In fact, patients are usually very relieved that the pain from their infected tooth has been alleviated.
 Our dentists have your needs in mind through every step of the process and can perform the procedure with the highest levels of care to minimize any possible discomfort.